 Instead, we tend to misread situations and shoot from the hip, at times displaying behaviours and emotions that raise the stakes and add to the complexity.

 My tip?
-Acquire a basic understanding of how the human brain works (start with this article — it doesn’t take long!) and make time to step out of the project detail, so you can take a strategic view of how things are going, often.
+Acquire a basic understanding of how the human brain works and make time to step out of the project detail, so you can take a strategic view of how things are going, often.

 Invest in developing your mindful awareness muscle so you can regulate your emotions and use this time well.
 If that sounds abstract or new age let me explain.

 A strong ‘mindful awareness muscle’ gives you great clarity about what’s driving your behaviour and what’s going on in the external world of team and stakeholders.
 It stops your thoughts and emotions, worries for the future and echoes of the past hijacking your attention and provoking knee-jerk reactions.
 It allows you to make truly informed decisions about how to respond and react to the situation at hand.A strong ‘mindful awareness muscle’ gives you great clarity about what’s driving your behaviour and what’s going on in the external world of team and stakeholders @caroleosterweil Click To Tweet

 How do you separate the aspects of a project that are ordered from those that are unordered?

 Use your mindful awareness muscle to take a long hard look at what’s really going on.
 Consider how your emotions, behaviours and aspirations might be contributing to your view of the world.

 Take a view on what is fact and what may not be.
 Check out your intuition with others who see the world differently.